 Part 3: Author Information

 - About the Author(s): A brief overview of your professional background, including your teaching history and your work in this topic area.
 IRA is interested in developing new voices in the field and welcomes proposals from first-time authors.
-Please include any experience in publishing, such as books, articles, blogs, etc. This information will not be shared with reviewers, but is helpful for our editorial staff's evaluation.
+Please include any experience in publishing, such as books, articles, and blogs.
+Again, this information will not be shared with peer reviewers but is helpful for our editorial staff's evaluation.

-All book proposals must be submitted online through IRA’s Manuscript Central
+All book proposals must be submitted online through IRA’s Manuscript Central tracking system.

-- Go to the Manuscript Central site
+- Go to the Manuscript Central site to create an account.

-- Click the Author Center link
+- Click the Author Center link.

 - Click on the blue star and follow the instructions provided on each screen.
 (Under "Manuscript Type," select "Proposal" from the drop-down menu.)

-- A confirmation e-mail will acknowledge our receipt of your manuscript
+- A confirmation e-mail will acknowledge our receipt of your manuscript.